pdxrod/file_organiser/README.md

     ]
 }
 ```

+**Drive Placeholders:** You can use drive names (like `MAIN_DRIVE/Pictures`) in sync_pairs.
+If a drive is not available, the program will skip it gracefully with a warning message.

 **Bidirectional Sync:** Files are synced in both directions:
 - If a file in `target` has a later date OR doesn't exist in `source` → copied from `target` to `source`